aptos-labs/developer-docs/docs/reference/glossary.md

 ### Aptos-core

-**Aptos-core** is the open source technology on which the Aptos Payment Network runs.
+**Aptos-core** is the [open source technology](https://github.com/aptos-labs/aptos-core/) on which the Aptos Network runs.
 Aptos-core contains software for

 - the Aptos blockchain itself, which generates and stores the immutable ledger of confirmed transactions and
 - the validation process, which implements the consensus algorithm to validate transactions and add them to the Aptos blockchain immutable ledger.